BAPTISTERY: Blessing by Bishop Pargeter on 22 July at 10.30 Mass.

-WELCOME TO ST GEORGE & ST TERESA SCHOOL
+WELCOME TO ST GEORGE and ST TERESA SCHOOL

-I would like to extend a warm welcome to anyone reading our website and hope that in whatever capacity you are reading this you will recognise the strengths, achievement and potential that exists within our school.
-I hope that you will find it interesting, informative and useful.
+I hope that in whatever capacity you are reading this you will recognise the strengths, achievement and potential that exists within our school and that you will find the website interesting, informative and useful.

 I trust the information on this site answers any questions you may have about the school.
 Good as our website is it only gives you a brief glimpse of aspects of school life.
 If you would like further information on any aspect of our work please do not hesitate to get in touch.